ipduh/fmvsrr/README.md

 and it is inspired by a quest in the AWMN mailing list to find the best intraAS setup for AWMN nodes with many routers .

+( AWMN is a wireless BGP internet where each wireless node has an Autonomous System Number and 1 to 15 routers with wireless interfaces.
+The routing within each node is done with static Routes or some iGP --usually OSPF-- or iBGP with next-hop-self. )

 ![discription](https://github.com/ipduh/fmvsrr/blob/master/full_mesh_vs_rr.gif)